playcanvas/playcanvas-sync/README.md

 All listed key-value pairs are necessary.
-You can keep some of them in `.pcconfig` in your home directory, and the rest in `pcconfig.json` in your project.
+You can keep some of them in `.pcconfig` in your home directory, and others in `pcconfig.json` in your project.

 Backslash characters should be written as `\\` (escaped).